wille/review-app-operator/README.md

   secret: secret-string
   ingress:
     annotations:
-      cert-manager.io/cluster-issuer: letsencrypt
+      cert-manager.io/cluster-issuer: letsencrypt # Use cert-manager to issue a certificate for the webhook Ingress
+    tls: true # Enable TLS for the ingress
     host: review-app-webhooks.example.com
 forwarder:
   ingress:
     annotations:
       cert-manager.io/cluster-issuer: letsencrypt
+    hosts:
-    host: "*.review-apps.example.com"
+      - "*.review-apps.example.com"
-scaleDownAfter: 1h
+scaleDownAfter: 1h # scale down a pull request deployment if inactive for this long
 ```

 > [!IMPORTANT]
 >
-> - The `forwarder.ingress.host` field must be a a wildcard hostname as only one Ingress is used to route traffic to the forwarder
+> - The `forwarder.ingress.host` field must be a a wildcard hostname as only one Ingress is used to route traffic to the forwarder.
+You need to use this hostname suffix in `hostTemplates` in your `ReviewApp`
 > - The `webhook.ingress.host` is the host used for the [Review App Action](https://github.com/wille/review-app-action) webhook

 ## Install with Helm